Back to LLD Concepts

 InterfacePaymentGateway — Stripe/Razorpay hidden behind contract

-ModuleHTTP client — TCP/IP entirely hidden behind requests.get()
+ModuleHTTP client — TCP/IP hidden behind requests.get()

 ServiceS3 API — distributed storage hidden behind put_object()